mreguant/mreguant.github.io/index.md

 ## Working papers and work in progress
 - [Bounding Outcomes in Counterfactual Analysis](<https://www.dropbox.com/s/ymp0gw1rh0yjoht/reguant_bounds.pdf?dl=0>)
-- "A Model of Search with Price Discrimination," with Natalia Fabra, R&R, European Economic Review.
 - "Mitigating Emissions Leakage in Incomplete Carbon Markets," with Meredith Fowlie, R&R, JAERE.
 - "The Internal and External Costs of Intermittency," with Tomás Wilner.
 - "Real-time Pricing as a Country Experiment," with Natalia Fabra, Dave Rapson and Jingyuan Wang.